-From Dean on February 1st, 2007 in Kitchen Remodel
+From Dean Dowd on February 01, 2007 in Kitchen Remodel

 Since cabinets represent the single largest investment in a new kitchen (about 60 to 70 percent of a kitchen’s cost), you should carefully explore all your options to avoid confusion and potentially costly mistakes.
 Here’s a little Cabinetry 101 to help you get started choosing the right products for your cabinet design.